Sei Giga: Async Execution

 \subsection{Execution client}

-The execution client is based on evmone \cite{evmone}, a c++ EVM implementation, as opposed to geth.
 The client only handles tx processing and does not handle any other functionality such as tracing or log searching.
 Blocks are received and processed in parallel meaning only the block execution step happens sequentially, that is to say that all pre-processing and checks such as signature recovery happen in parallel, though only a single block will be executed at once.
 Post-processing of the block, such as receipt generation, is handled out of the hot path meaning the next block can start execution while the previous block is undergoing post-processing.
 The client is optimised to reduce disk reads by ensuring \textit{most} reads for a transaction (check balance) are in memory.
 Disk writes are all asynchronous.